ptzz/lf.vim/README.md

         Plug 'ptzz/lf.vim'

-If you use neovim, you have to add the dependency to the plugin bclose.vim:
+If you use neovim, make sure you have the [Neovim HEAD/nightly](https://github.com/neovim/neovim/releases/tag/nightly).

-        Plug 'rbgrouleff/bclose.vim'

 How to use it
 -------------